Leafwing-Studios/fop-rules/docs/character-options/species/slime.md

 **Bounce Back:** At the end of each of your turns, remove an additional stack of each condition from yourself.

-**Elastic Collisions:** Whenever you are hit by a basic attack, you are pushed 5 feet directly away from the source of that attack.
+**Elastic Collisions:** Whenever you are hit by a basic attack, you are pushed 1 tile directly away from the source of that attack.
 The effect of all other non-teleportation forced movement on you is doubled.
 While moving due to forced movement, whenever you hit a barrier or another, you bounces off at the same angle it came in at, continuing until you run out of movement.

 **Sproing:** You are immune to falling damage and have advantage on all Athletics skill checks made to jump.